q3769/chunk4j/README.md

     int groupSize;

     /**
      * Data bytes chopped for this current chunk to hold.
      */
-    byte[] bytes;
+    @ToString.Exclude byte[] bytes;
 }
 ```

 #### Usage example:

 `Chunk` is a simple POJO data holder, carrying a portion of the original data bytes from the `Chopper` to
 the `Stitcher`.
-To transport Chunks over the network, the API client needs to pack the Chunk instance into a
+It is marked as a JDK `java.io.Serializable`.
+To transport a Chunk instance over the network, the API
-transport-specific message on the Chopper's end, and unpack the message back to a Chunk instance on the Stitcher's end,
+client is expected to package the serialized byte array of the instance into a transport-specific (JSON, Kafka,
-using the marshal/serialize-unmarshal/deserialize technique applicable to that transport.
-Note that the `Chunk` itself
+JMS, ...) message on the Chopper's end (as in `MessageProducer#chunkToMessage` above), and unpack the bytes back to a
-does not implement `java.io.Serializable`; the expectation is that the external data/message transport, rather than the
+Chunk instance on the Stitcher's end (as in `MessageConsumer#messageToChunk` below). chunk4j will handle the rest of the
-JVM, will provide the serialization-deserialization mechanism for the Chunk objects.
+data assembly details.

 ### The Stitcher